Prof-isaac/photo-search-app/README.md

 ```

 ## go to https://unsplash.com/
-get an api key from unsplash.com and add a .env file to the base application, add an api key with name REACT_APP_apiAccessKey.
+get an api key from unsplash.com and add a .env file to the root of project folder, add an api key with name REACT_APP_apiAccessKey.

 ## Running the Server App